triplea-game/triplea/docs/development/README.md

 ### Google formatter does not work

 IDEA needs a tweak to overcome a JDk9 problem.
-See the IDE setup for the needed config that needs to be added to your vmoptions file.
+The google java format plugin should show a warning dialog about this if it is a problem.